 Become an Arts Board Panel Advisor.

-Use the PDF form, above, to identify yourself or someone else as a potential Wisconsin Arts Board panel advisor.
+Use the jotform, above, to identify yourself or someone else as a potential Wisconsin Arts Board panel advisor.

 Folk Arts Apprenticeship Program

-Folk Arts Apprenticeship awards are $3,000 grants that support respected master traditional folk artists in teaching their skills to committed and talented apprentices.
-If you would like to study with a Wisconsin traditional artisan, musician, singer, dancer or storyteller, or if you are a locally respected traditional folk artist who would like to teach your knowledge to others, the Wisconsin Arts Board may be able to support this activity.
+Folk Arts Apprenticeship awards are a maximum $3,500 that support respected master traditional folk artists in teaching their skills to committed and talented apprentices.
+If you would like to study with a Wisconsin traditional artisan, musician, singer, dancer or storyteller, or if you are a locally respected traditional or folk artist who would like to teach your knowledge to others, the Wisconsin Arts Board may be able to support this activity.

 Program Descriptions for Organizations